The Physical Adaptations Underlying the Tardigrade’s Resistance to Extreme Environmental Conditions

 In the search for cellular components allowing protection against the mechanical stress that tardigrades are subjected to when transitioning to the tun state, one team of scientists isolated three distinct proteins of the CAHS family by precipitation, which are CAHS12, CAHS3 and CAHS8, using trifluoroethanol, a desolvating agent that contributes to the precipitation of solubilized proteins by impeding aqueous solvation (Tanaka, 2022).
 According to the team’s reasoning, such proteins would also condensate in a dehydration-like state and, therefore, would possibly contribute to tardigrades’ protection in that condition.
 In fact, it is the conformation of these CAHS proteins that counteracts deformative forces undergone by the cells rather than biochemical transformations occurring inside them (Krakowiak et al., 2023; Malki et al., 2022; Tanaka, 2022).

-Configuration of CAHS Proteins in Function of Hyperosmotic Stress
+Configuration of CAHS proteins in function of hyperosmotic stress

 When a cell containing CAHS proteins is exposed to a mechanical stress caused by an important loss in water, these are observed to change conformation.
 To visualize such structural changes, human cultured HEp-2 cells separately expressing these proteins in a fluorescent form (fused with the green fluorescent protein, GFP) have been examined, by Tanaka’s team, in a concentrated solution of trehalose which revealed to lead to the same effects as any other solute.
 The hyperosmotic stress that cells in the concentrated solution were subjected to, induced a water efflux – and thus deformative forces – similarly to the dehydration stress occurring in tardigrades in cryptobiosis.

 In an isosmotic environment, that is an unstressed condition, all three proteins were found throughout the cytosol, within the nucleus or both, and none showed any arrangement whatsoever.
-However, in a hyperosmotic solution, the CAHS proteins exhibited different formations, as shown in Fig. 6:
+However, in a hyperosmotic solution, the CAHS proteins exhibited different formations, as shown in Fig. 6.:

-Figure 6: Alteration of CAHS proteins’ structure depending on the osmotic condition (Tanaka et al., 2022).
+Fig. 6.
+Alteration of CAHS proteins’ structure depending on the osmotic condition (Tanaka et al., 2022).
 It must be provided that the green fluorescent protein alone did not change arrangement when cells expressing it were transferred to a hyperosmotic solution.

 Such behavior was also observed in the absence of the GFP, with different osmolytes of equivalent osmolarity and in non-human cells (pertaining to Drosophila), therefore suggesting that the latter are not involved in CAHS proteins reorganization (Tanaka, 2022).
 CAHS8 granules have been characterized by Tanaka’s team as partly liquid like, since 1,6-hexanediol, a disruption reagent of liquid-like condensates, dispersed with limited effectivity, whereas, in contrast, CAHS3 and CAHS12 filaments have been characterized as static and solid because the same reagent had no effect on them.
 Moreover, these filaments, whose structure is closely related to a cell’s cytoskeleton, have been shown to be independent from actin filaments given that actin polymerization inhibitors had no effect on the formation of the filaments despite a shared slight colocalization.
-As it is also depicted in Fig. 6, CAHS proteins returned to an uncondensed state after the mechanical stress was relieved, which was, in the context of that experiment, caused by a hyperosmotic environment, therefore making this process known to be reversible.
+As it is also depicted in Fig. 6., CAHS proteins returned to an uncondensed state after the mechanical stress was relieved, which was, in the context of that experiment, caused by a hyperosmotic environment, therefore making this process known to be reversible.

 The CAHS proteins adopted the discussed conformation upon any dehydration-associated stress other than the exposition to a hyperosmotic environment; the addition of trifluoroethanol (a desolvating agent) also forced the changes in question, meaning that no biochemical processes are required for them to occur.

-Effects of CAHS Proteins’ Conformation on a Cell’s Mechanical Properties
+Effects of CAHS proteins’ conformation on a cell’s mechanical properties

 The presence of CAHS3 proteins inside cell-like microdroplets conferred enhanced elasticity when they were led to arrange in filaments, that is when salt was added to the microdroplets by Tanaka’s team, whereas a lesser elasticity was measured when they were uniformly distributed.
-In fact, as shown in Fig. 7, the microdroplets that did not contain a CAHS3 filamentous network displayed unhindered deformation under a pressure ρ≪0.5 kPa as opposed to no deformation in the case of microdroplets that did.
-The latter microdroplets’ Young’s modulus Eexhibited an average E = 2.0 kPa while the other ones’ E was zero (E = 0 kPa), as demonstrated by Fig. 8 (Tanaka, 2022).
+In fact, as shown in Fig. 7., the microdroplets that did not contain a CAHS3 filamentous network displayed unhindered deformation under a pressure ρ≪0.5 kPa as opposed to no deformation in the case of microdroplets that did.
+The latter microdroplets’ Young’s modulus Eexhibited an average E = 2.0 kPa while the other ones’ E was zero (E = 0 kPa), as demonstrated by Fig. 8.
+(Tanaka, 2022).
 Stiffness was equally assessed by atomic force microscopy performed on Drosophila cells that are, just like tardigrades’ cells, devoid of canonical cytoplasmic intermediate filaments.
 After exposure to a hyperosmotic environment, such cells expressing CAHS3 proteins shown to be of higher elasticity than other control cells (Tanaka, 2022).
 Since such cells also present a greater volume in this condition, and hence their cytoskeleton-like conformation, it is reasonably proposed that CAHS proteins’ role is primarily to stiffen stressed cells and protect them from deformative forces induced by desiccation.
 Considering that the formation of a gel-like state was observed in vitro, after the formation of filamentous networks, with higher concentrations of CAHS proteins and accentuation of stressors associated with dehydration, it is probable that such a gel transition may happen in tardigrades shifting to the tun state, as their cells’ volume then reduces, thus also contributing to cell integrity and mechanical stabilization (Tanaka, 2022).
 Indeed, a volume reduction of a cell leads to increasing concentrations of proteins and ions inside of it.

-Figure 7: Elongation Length of Microdroplets under Pressure with and without the Addition of Salt with Respect to Time (Tanaka et al., 2022). ρ≪0.5 kPa.
+Fig. 7.
+Elongation Length of Microdroplets under Pressure with and without the Addition of Salt with Respect to Time (Tanaka et al., 2022). ρ≪0.5 kPa.
 Microdroplets without salt are manifestly not elastic and liquid-like as they display very little resistance to the pressure exerted.
 N.-B: Microdroplets containing GFP alone show virtually no resistance to it.

-Figure 8: Young’s Modulus E of Microdroplets with and without the Addition of Salt (Tanaka et al., 2022).
+Fig. 8.
+Young’s Modulus E of Microdroplets with and without the Addition of Salt (Tanaka et al., 2022).
 Only the microdroplets containing CAHS3 proteins arranged in filamentous networks (thus with the addition of salt) possess a non-zero Young’s modulus.

 It has been demonstrated experimentally that CAHS proteins do not only arrange themselves in fibers; in fact, they also form a gel-like matrix whose preponderance is proportional to their initial concentration before undergoing lyophilization, that is desiccation (Eicher et al., 2023).
 Such fibers are described as α-helices whereas β-sheets refer to the junctions between those fibers, which constitute the gel.
-Unlike in vitro mediums, a cell entering anhydrobiosis shrinks, and therefore the CAHS proteins’ arrangement inside of it is expected to vary accordingly to Fig. 9.
+Unlike in vitro mediums, a cell entering anhydrobiosis shrinks, and therefore the CAHS proteins’ arrangement inside of it is expected to vary accordingly to Fig. 9..

-Figure 9: Percentage of CAHS α-Helices and β-Sheets in Function of CAHS Initial Concentration before Lyophilization (Eicher et al., 2023).
+Fig. 9.
+Percentage of CAHS α-Helices and β-Sheets in Function of CAHS Initial Concentration before Lyophilization (Eicher et al., 2023).
 As the graph suggests, higher concentrations of CAHS favor gel formation.

 Late Embryogenesis Abundant Proteins (LEA) are found in many plant species’ seeds, roots, and pollen grain, which are subject to hydric stress, as well as in other anhydrobiotic organisms such as tardigrades.
 They are highly hydrophilic polypeptides that, from a physical point of view, are known, analogously to CAHS proteins, to change configuration when dried; the formation of both α-helical and β-sheets structures have been observed (Kasianchuk et al., 2023), the former being linked to fibrillation of CAHS proteins and the latter being recognized as leading to their condensation to a gel state (Eicher et al., 2023).
 Thus, it is very likely that they contribute to desiccated tardigrade cells’ structural integrity as well.
-Furthermore, due to polarities induced in their α-helix structures, LEA proteins seem to intercalate between the polar head groups within the phospholipid bilayers, making them space out from each other and thus preventing the gelation of cellular membranes (Hesgrove & Boothby, 2020), which would certainly be detrimental to tardigrade cells’ integrity, as their fluidity, sensitivity to signaling and permeability, for instance, would reasonably be impaired.
+Furthermore, due to polarities induced in their α-helix structures, LEA proteins seem to intercalate between the polar head groups within the phospholipid bilayers, making them space out from each other and thus preventing the gelation of cellular membranes (Hesgrove & Boothby, 2020), which would certainly be detrimental to tardigrade cells’ integrity, as their fluidity, sensitivity to and permeability, for instance, would reasonably be impaired.

 While all of these biomolecules – trehalose, tardigrade disordered proteins (TDPs) and LEA proteins have been associated with tardigrades’ resistance to the passage towards the tun state, which essentially implies that they are able to withstand deformative forces due to their shrinkage, it has besides been shown that they can also withstand intense external forces that are directly related to their environment.
 It is plausible to suggest that it is a consequence of their anhydrobiotic bodies with modified physical properties, as studies grant their outstanding resistance to their tun state (Ono, 2008; Seki & Toyoshima, 1998; Traspas, 2021).

 When Macrobiotus occidentalis (order Eutardigrada) and Echiniscus japonicus (order Heterotardigrada) are not in their tun state, they cannot bear pressures over 200 MPa.
 However, if dehydrated before being exposed to high water pressures, respectively 95 % and 80 % of them can survive high-speed compression under a hydrostatic pressure of 600 MPa (six times the pressure of sea water at a depth of 10,000 meters), and remain under it, as well as high-speed decompression (Seki & Toyoshima, 1998).
-Macrobiotus occidentalis´ survival rate in relation to the hydrostatic pressures to which it is exposed is depicted in Fig. 10.
+Macrobiotus occidentalis´ survival rate in relation to the hydrostatic pressures to which it is exposed is depicted in Fig. 10..

 Another study puts forward an even more outstanding result: the bodies of Milnesium tardigradum were still intact after 30 minutes under a hydrostatic pressure of 20 GPa, “which corresponds to the pressure just above the lower mantle of the [E]arth,” attained at a rate of 40 GPa/h and thereafter brought down to the atmospheric pressure at a rate of 20 GPa/h (Ono, 2008).
 After exposition, Milnesium tardigradum (order Tardigrada) “regained metabolic state and no serious injury could be seen,” however, they were no longer alive.
 This indicates that their death was not attributable to bodily injuries, but rather, possibly, to lack of oxygen, DNA damage or organelle injuries.
 Nonetheless, the bodies of Milnesium tardigradum can bear a hydrostatic pressure of 7.5 GPa for more than 12 hours, which is still out of the ordinary in the animal kingdom.